Reflective Intelligence – Clear Seeing, Wise Choices

 In further posts this month and next, you will learn to use increasingly sophisticated practices of mindfulness to notice your experience, notice your reaction to your experience, notice any patterns of thought that might be filtering your perceptions.
 Even noticing that you have a particular pattern of thought.
 And learning how to consciously, intentionally deliberately choose to shift (rewire) those patterns when necessary to respond more flexibility, more resiliently to what is happening, whatever is happening.

 You will learn to shift the functioning of your brain from a focused mode of processing — which allows you to bring into conscious awareness all the patterns your mind creates and that you want to rewire — to the defocused mode of processing, which allows you to be aware of the awareness that simply knows all of the mental patterns (all products of neural firing) without being stuck in or overwhelmed by any of them.
 And you will learn that you can.

-[You will find many exercises to strengthen the reflective intelligence that supports your resilience in The Resilience Toolkit, forthcoming in September 2018.]
+[You will find many exercises to strengthen the reflective intelligence that supports your resilience in Resilience, forthcoming in September 2018.]